Electroanalog/PSX-Flash-BIOS/README.md

 ## Overview

 This project was created to address the lack of 40-pin BIOS adapters in the community, offering a reliable solution for early PS1 consoles (e.g., SCPH-100X series from 1994–1995) that were previously unsupported.

+Due to specific wiring on early 40-pin mainboards such as PU-7 and PU-8, it became possible to use the same SST39VF040 flash chip for both the 32-pin and 40-pin BIOS configurations.
+On these 40-pin boards, data lines D0 through D14 are physically present, and pin 29 (A0/D15) is tied to A0 because pin 31 (/BYTE) is held low-forcing 8-bit mode.
+This wiring ensures that only pins D0-D7 and A0-A18 are functionally valid, just like on 32-pin layouts.
+The result is full compatibility using a single chip without needing additional logic or memory configuration changes.

 All adapter designs prioritize ultra-thin profiles using flex PCBs to ensure seamless, low-clearance installation directly on the mainboard.
 ![PSX Flash BIOS 40 and 32](img/psx_fb40-32.png)
 Installing a BIOS patched with Game ID support offers significant advantages when used with accessories such as **MemCard Pro**, **SD2PSX**, **BlueRetro**, **PS1Digital**, and **Retro GEM**.
 With Game ID enabled, these devices can automatically detect the running game and perform actions like: